The Last Supper (1995 film): Production

 The character of Norman Arbuthnot was loosely based on a real-life pundit Rush Limbaugh.
 Beau Bridges was originally asked to play the role, but turned it down.
 Ron Perlman was so enthusiastic after reading the script that he threatened to break his friendship with director Stacy Title if he did not get the role.
 In the movie, one of the producers has a cameo as the man getting his book signed by Arbuthnot.
 The screenplay's author, Dan Rosen, also had a small role as Deputy Hartford.
-Finally, a very young Elisabeth Moss stars as Jenny Tyler on the missing person's posters.
+Elisabeth Moss stars as Jenny Tyler on the missing person's posters.

 Director Stacy Title was the cousin of co-star Jason Alexander's wife, Daena Title, and was married to Jonathan Penner. the actor who played Marc.
 Title managed to shoot the movie in just 18 days.
 Bill Paxton, moreover, shot his cameo during a weekend off from filming Apollo 13.
-For the role of Jude, Stacy Title and her fellow filmmakers wanted Cameron Diaz to play the part of the pretty, innocent Paulie but Cameron Diaz asked for a greater challenge and to play more vocal, opiniated, ruthless Jude.
+For the role of Jude, Stacy Title and her fellow filmmakers wanted Cameron Diaz to play the part of the pretty, innocent Paulie but Cameron Diaz asked for a greater challenge and to play more vocal, opinionated, ruthless Jude.

 Soundtrack

-The Last Supper soundtrack album was released on 2nd April 1996 and features artists such as KC & The Sunshine Band, Ten Years After, UB40, Sam Phillips, Los Lobos, Wild Colonials and The Toys.
+The Last Supper soundtrack album was released on 2 April 1996 and features artists such as KC & The Sunshine Band, Ten Years After, UB40, Sam Phillips, Los Lobos, Wild Colonials and The Toys.
 Shonen Knife's cover of The Carpenters' "Top of the World" plays during the closing credits.